listenToRipley/100-JavaScript-Algorithm-Challenges/almostIncreasingSequence/README.md

 Both options will need a way to count if you have removed no more than one value from the array.

 The complexity is greater with the first option, but it is more robust and will allow faster in some cases.
+The time complexity is about the same for both.

 **Example**